Ruth Chapter 1 Bible Study: Counting the Cost

 by I Gordon

-Interesting book Ruth.
-It's an amazing story of commitment and dedication, trials and testing, deliverance and freedom.
-It's got it all - well, apart from a nasty villain but we can't ask for everything.
+Ruth is an amazing book!
+It's an incredible story of commitment and dedication, trials and testing, deliverance and freedom.
+It's got it all - well, apart from a nasty villain but we can't ask for everything!
 Yet like other historical books in the Old Testament, I believe that the Holy Spirit has placed this book within the Bible for more than historical benefit.
 He has placed within the characters and story line, key elements and pictures that teach us today about our relationship with the true redeemer, Jesus Christ.
 Each of the four chapters gives us a glimpse of the progressive stages in our walk with the Lord as you can hopefully see through the following chapter names:

 Chapter 1 - Counting the cost